ps2homebrew/Open-PS2-Loader/README.md

   <summary> <b> HDD </b> </summary>
 <p>

-For PS2, 48-bit LBA internal HDDs up to 2TB are supported.
+In the latest release for PS2, 48-bit LBA internal HDDs up to 2TB are supported.
 HDD should be formatted with the APA partition scheme.
 OPL will create the `+OPL` partition on the HDD.
 To avoid this, you can create a text file at the location `hdd0:__common:pfs:OPL/conf_hdd.txt` that contains the preferred partition name (for example `__common`).

+In the current pre-release, support has been added for internal HDDs formatted with the exFAT filesystem.

 </p>
 </details>